Optimal selection of the starting lineup for a football team: Introduction

 In sports, a distinguishable feature is the binary or ternary outcome which results from the combined performance of the team.
 Despite having less ambiguity in terms of measuring the performance of a team from that perspective, the selection of the best possible lineup in such cases remains a challenging exercise.
 While many of the adopted approaches are intrinsic to specific sports under consideration, some of the adopted methodologies are more generic in nature.
-Data envelopment analysis (DEA) has been used by \cite{AMAGB2020} for player selection in cricket from the perspective of financial performance in addition to on-field sports performances. \cite{Li2021} adopted a two-stage approach in predicting performance of NBA basketball teams using multivariate logistic regression and DEA in the two steps. \cite{Jablonsky} compared individual and team efficiency using DEA and applied it to ice-hockey.
-In another application in cricket, \cite{Bhattacharjee2015} made use of binary integer programming. \cite{Budak2019} addressed the team selection problem in volleyball, and accommodated coaches' preferences while focusing on assigning roles to different players. \cite{Dadelo2014} and \cite{Toledano} have worked on selection of players in basketball.
-The first paper employs a multi-criterion evaluation of players' and teams' performances while the latter works through performance index rating using multi-objective evolutionary algorithms.
+Data envelopment analysis (DEA) has been used by \cite{AMAGB2020} for player selection in cricket from the perspective of financial performance in addition to on-field sports performances. \cite{Li2021} used DEA with multivariate logistic regression, and adopted a two-stage approach in predicting performance of basketball teams. \cite{Dadelo2014} and \cite{Toledano} also analysed basketball data, with the first employing a multi-criterion evaluation of players' and teams' performances; and the latter developing a performance index rating using multi-objective evolutionary algorithms. \cite{Bhattacharjee2015} and \cite{sharp2011integer} used integer programming for team selection in cricket. \cite{Budak2019} addressed the team selection problem in volleyball, and accommodated coaches' preferences while focusing on assigning roles to different players.

-In one of the earliest works related to football, \cite{Hirotsu} used dynamic programming in Markov processes to devise good strategy in terms of formation based on starting line-up and substitutes. \cite{Ozceylan} used analytical hierarchical processing for football team formation, building on the work of \cite{Boon2003EJOR} who used assignment based model in the general team building context. \cite{mchale2018identifying} used statistical model and network analysis on difficulty of pass to determine key players in a football team. \cite{Zeng} used optimization for team composition in a computer-based football game, pro-evolution-soccer.
-In another recent work, \cite{Zhou21} adopted multi-criterion optimization in football team selection using genetic algorithm under budget constraints.
+In one of the earliest works related to football, \cite{Hirotsu} used dynamic programming in Markov processes to devise good strategy for formation based on starting line-up and substitutes. \cite{Ozceylan} used analytical hierarchical processing for football team formation, building on the work of \cite{Boon2003EJOR} who used assignment based model in the general team building context. \cite{mchale2018identifying} used statistical model and network analysis on difficulty of pass to determine key players in a football team. \cite{Zeng} used optimisation for team composition in a computer-based football game, pro-evolution-soccer.
+In a recent work, \cite{Zhou21} adopted multi-criterion optimisation in football team selection using genetic algorithm under budget constraints.